- Do I need an Architect?

 In Australia only 5% of homes are custom designed by architects, which is why outstanding home design is not a common sight.

-Architects are often engaged to get the most, or more than is allowed, under council's controls.
-The DA process is 'merit' based, and architects are best placed to design around the rules so you can get more.
+Architects are often engaged to get the most, or more than allowed, under council's control.

 Getting the best out of awkward sites with a clever design is where architects excel.
 Many architects only work with difficult sites.